alex-bellon/wikipedia/README.md

 - [Dudeism](https://en.wikipedia.org/wiki/Dudeism) - a religion, philosophy, or lifestyle inspired by "The Dude", the protagonist of the Coen Brothers' 1998 film The Big Lebowski.
 - [Gnosticism](https://en.wikipedia.org/wiki/Gnosticism) - a collection of religious ideas and systems that emphasised personal spiritual knowledge (gnosis) over the orthodox teachings, traditions, and authority of the church.
 Viewing material existence as flawed or evil, Gnostic cosmogony generally presents a distinction between a supreme, hidden God and a malevolent lesser divinity (sometimes associated with the Yahweh of the Old Testament) who is responsible for creating the material universe.
 - [Islam and cats](https://en.wikipedia.org/wiki/Islam_and_cats) - The domestic cat is a revered animal in Islam
+- [Michaelmas](https://en.wikipedia.org/wiki/Michaelmas) - a Christian festival observed in some Western liturgical calendars on 29 September.
+In some denominations a reference to a fourth angel, usually Uriel, is also added.
+Michaelmas has been one of the four quarter days of the financial, judicial, and academic year.
 - [Tetragrammaton](https://en.wikipedia.org/wiki/Tetragrammaton) - the four-letter Hebrew word יהוה‎ (transliterated as YHWH), the name of the national god of Israel.
+- [Titivillus](https://en.wikipedia.org/wiki/Titivillus) - a demon said to work on behalf of Belphegor, Lucifer or Satan to introduce errors into the work of scribes

 ### Wars
 - [Anglo-Zanzibar War](https://en.wikipedia.org/wiki/Anglo-Zanzibar_War) - a military conflict fought between the United Kingdom and the Zanzibar Sultanate on 27 August 1896.
 The conflict lasted between 38 and 45 minutes, marking it as the shortest recorded war in history.